awsdocs/aws-greengrass-developer-guide/doc_source/comms-enabled.md

 For this test, you configure the GG\_TrafficLight device shadow to sync to AWS IoT\.
 You run the same commands as in the previous test, but this time the shadow state in the cloud is updated when GG\_Switch sends an update request\.

-1. In the AWS IoT Core console, choose your AWS IoT Greengrass group, and then choose **Devices**\.
+1. In the AWS IoT console, choose your AWS IoT Greengrass group, and then choose **Devices**\.

 1. For the GG\_TrafficLight device, choose the ellipsis \(**…**\), and then choose **Sync to the Cloud**\.
 ![\[Screenshot with Sync to the Cloud highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-087.png)